ECP-WarpX/WarpX/CONTRIBUTING.rst

 .. note::

-   You do not have to re-do the setup above every time. nstead, in the future, you need to update the ``master`` branch on your fork with
+   You do not have to re-do the setup above every time.
+   Instead, in the future, all you need is to update the ``master`` branch on your fork with:

    .. code-block:: sh